cohenlabUNC/clpipe/docs/dicom2bids_tutorial.md

 This section tells clpipe how to run your BIDS conversion.
 Note that clpipe has been automatically configured to point to your DICOM directory, "DICOMDirectory", which will serve as the input to the dcm2bids command.
 The output folder, "BIDSDirectory", is also already set.
 These can be modified to point to new locations if necessary - for example, you may want to create more than one BIDS directory for testing purposes.

 The option "DICOMFormatString" must be set to run your bids conversion.
 This configuration tells clpipe how to identify subjects and (if relevant) sessions within `data_DICOMs`.
-To pick up on the subject ids in our example dataset, the placeholder `{subject}` should be given in place of a specific subject's directory:
+To pick up on the subject ids in our example dataset, the placeholder `{subject}` should be given in place of a specific subject's directory.
+The subject ID cannot contain underscores, so we will include the `mr_` portion of the subject folder name before the `{subject}` placeholder to exclude it from the subject's generated id:

 ```
-"DICOMFormatString": "dcm_qa_nih/In/20180918GE/{subject}"
+"DICOMFormatString": "dcm_qa_nih/In/20180918GE/mr_{subject}"
 ```

 If your data contained an addtional folder layer corresponding to session ids, you would similarily mark this with a `{session}` placeholder